Captaingreatvalue/Captaingreatvalue/README.md

-I have a great security mindset that will enable me to solve critical issues as well as prevent major incidents.
+I have developed a solid security mindset, allowing me to address critical issues proactively and prevent major incidents from happening.
 ## Objective

-My Journey in Cybersecurity has been both exciting and rewarding, and I would be delighted to contribute my skills to your company.
+Pursing a career in cybersecurity has been a highly rewarding and exciting experience for me, and I am ready to apply my skills to drive success at your company.
 ## Skills

 | Skill                                         | Associated Project                |